Maine Practice Materials with helpful tips

 Discipline Decision -- Maine Supreme Court

 TIP: Maine Supreme Court attorney discipline decisions prior to 1999 are available from Cleaves Law Library.
-The Maine Bar Rules become effective May 15, 1979.
-Before this adoption, the Grievance Comittee of the Maine State Bar Association handled ethics from 1969 to 1978 and used the ABA Code of Professional Responsibility with a few variations.
+Most are now posted on the Board of Overseers website.
+The Maine Bar Rules became effective May 15, 1979.
+Before this adoption, the Grievance Committee of the Maine State Bar Association handled ethics from 1969 to 1978 and used the ABA Code of Professional Responsibility with a few variations.
 Prior to this period, grievances were handled by the Executive Committee of the Maine State Bar using the ABA Canons of Ethics and Oath as their standards.
 Grievances were initially handled by county bar associations.
-Few of these older county bar association decisions are available today and are confidential.
-Information provided by Hon.
+Few of these older county bar association decisions are available today and even if they were, they are confidential.
+Information in this tip was provided by Hon.
 Herbert Silsby.

 Maine Board of Bar Overseers